Plasma polymerization: General characteristics of plasma polymers

 The properties of plasma polymers differ greatly from those of conventional polymers.
 While both types are dependent on the chemical properties of the monomer, the properties of plasma polymers depend more greatly on the design of the reactor and the chemical and physical characteristics of the substrate on which the plasma polymer is deposited.
-The location within the reactor where the deposition occurs also has an effect on the resultant polymer's properties.
+The location within the reactor where the deposition occurs also affects the resultant polymer's properties.
 In fact, by using plasma polymerization with a single monomer and varying the reactor, substrate, etc. a variety of polymers, each having different physical and chemical properties, can be prepared.
-The large dependence of the polymer features on these factors make it difficult to assign a set of basic characteristics, but a few common properties that set plasma polymers apart from conventional polymers do exist.
+The large dependence of the polymer features on these factors makes it difficult to assign a set of basic characteristics, but a few common properties that set plasma polymers apart from conventional polymers do exist.

 The most significant difference between conventional polymers and plasma polymers is that plasma polymers do not contain regular repeating units.
 Due to the number of different propagating species present at any one time as discussed above, the resultant polymer chains are highly branched and are randomly terminated with a high degree of cross-linking.
 An example of a proposed structure for plasma polymerized ethylene demonstrating a large extend of cross-linking and branching is shown in Figure 4.

 All plasma polymers contain free radicals as well.
 The amount of free radicals present varies between polymers and is dependent on the chemical structure of the monomer.
 Because the formation of the trapped free radicals is tied to the growth mechanism of the plasma polymers, the overall properties of the polymers directly correlate to the number of free radicals.